motawy/portfolio-gatsby/README.md

 ## 🚨 Forking or this repo (please read!)

-YES, you can fork or clone this repo.
-Please give me proper credit by linking back to [motawy.me](https://motawy.me).
+YES, of course.
+But please give me proper credit by linking back to [mido-dev.com](https://mido-dev.com).
 Thanks!

 ## Credit